 Determining fault for a rear-end collision isn’t always a simple task.
 While rear-end collisions are typically the rear driver’s fault, the fault is determined by which party displayed negligent behavior.
 The drivers’ actions leading up to the collision and how safely they drive play a huge role in determining who’s at fault.

-Why Determining Fault Is Important
+Why Determining Fault in a Rear-end Collision is Important

 For a free legal consultation, call 412-661-1400